 WEST YELLOWSTONE, Montana — Brian Watson has been operating the Alpine Motel in West Yellowstone, Montana for the last thirteen years.
-This year, with the west entrance to Yellowstone Park closed, this small town is virtually shut down.
-Some businesses are boarding their windows until April.
+This time of year, with the west entrance to Yellowstone Park closed, this small town is virtually shut down, some businesses boarding their windows until April.

 Watson keeps a few rooms open year-round.
 We caught up with him last week, on the day the National Park Service issued a news release saying the west entrance gates would open as scheduled on April 17.